 The "exigent circumstances" doctrine allows officers to act without warrants when the circumstances are severe.
 For example, if the officers have reason to believe that they can do nothing to stop the loss of a phone's data and must search it now or never, they likely can do so.
 They certainly can go into the phone if there's a basis to suspect that it can help them avert a disaster involving a ticking bomb or missing child.

 The Supreme Court ultimately decided that cellphones are most like homes, which police officers need warrants to search.
 If anything, Chief Justice Roberts wrote, a contemporary cellphone—with its immense storage capacity—contains more private, sensitive information than a house.
-So, if officers plan to search one, they'll probably have to await a court's approval.
+So, officers who plan to search cellphones will usually have to get court approval before having at it.